Posted on Nov 23, 2020

 Here are four components of a comprehensive cyber attack surface management program:

 The first step in attack surface management is to identify all of your internet-facing assets.
-Once you have a record of your assets, you then need to classify them based on the level of risk they present to your business.
+Once an organization has a record of its assets, it can classify them based on the level of risk they present to your business.
 This can be done by setting organizational risk tolerance and appetite statements and comparing them to individual asset risk levels.
-From there, you can prioritize assets based on their risk.
+From there, the company can prioritize asset control remediation based on their risk.

-Security ratings enable businesses to continuously monitor the cyber health of their network ecosystem which is vital to the success of attack surface management programs.
-With a comprehensive view of their network ecosystem and assets, organizations are able to expedite vulnerability identification and reduce their attack surface in real-time.
+Security ratings enable businesses to continuously monitor the cyber health of their environments and ecosystems which is vital to the success of attack surface management programs.
+With a comprehensive view of their network and supply chain risk, organizations can expedite vulnerability identification and reduce their attack surface in real-time.

 Security ratings also allow for the continuous monitoring of third-party ecosystems.
 When you work with vendors, you incur their risks meaning that effective third-party risk management is essential.
 With security ratings, you can easily identify cybersecurity risks across your vendor portfolio, allowing you to actively manage each vendor’s potential attack surface.

 By dividing a network into segments, network administrators can better control asset traffic flow, helping to improve threat identification.
-In addition, network segmentation adds an extra layer of security to a network, as even if it is compromised, threat actors will not gain access to the full network perimeter.
-This helps organizations establish network access controls with zero-trust capabilities, allowing them to more accurately monitor device traffic on their network.
+In addition, network segmentation adds an extra layer of security to a network.
+Even if the network is compromised, threat actors will be unable to move laterally across networks.

 The key to effectively managing your attack surface is having continuous visibility into your internal and third-party network environments.
 Organizations that leverage SecurityScorecard’s Security Ratings gain an outside-in view of their IT infrastructure, enabling them to prioritize vulnerability remediation.
 With insights gained into network threats, organizations can streamline risk management, reducing their attack surface.